 - Select E-file (left side menu) and "Yes, I'm done with my return(s) and ready to file"

-- In the first box of the "Let's get a few more details" page, select continue to assign the payment for "Electronic Withdrawal" or "Mail Payment".
+- In the first box of the "Let's get a few more details" page, select continue to assign the payment for "Direct Debit" or "Mail Payment".

-Choose the "Electronic Withdrawal" option.
+Choose the "Direct Debit" option.
 When you enter a date for the amount due to be paid you are setting a "first available" option for the IRS to withdraw those funds from your bank account.
 The date set does not signify the exact date that the funds will be withdrawn for payment and could take some additional time to come out of the bank account that you are assigning.
+You can only use one bank account for the direct debit payment method.

 Mail Payment